Asics Gel Pulse 7 GTX Review Facts

 The shoe could certainly be lighter

 , but it is by no means extremely heavy.
 The male version of the shoe weighs in at 11.2 ounces, making it a shoe that isn’t going to be too overly heavy, not extremely light either.
-Runners are going to have no problem with this shoe as far as weight goes, unless they are used to running in very lightweight shoes.
+Runners are going to have no problem with this shoe as far as weight goes unless they are used to running in very lightweight shoes.

 With the addition of the Gore-Tex material in the upper of the shoe, many runners feel the breathability of the shoe decreased.
 The GTX material was made to keep all water out of the shoe, which means there is going to also be less air coming in and out of the shoe.
 If breathability is something you’re looking for in your shoe, this probably isn’t going to be one you’re going to want to buy.

 Again, like the breathability, many runners feel the Asics Gel Pulse 7 GTX was ruined in terms of comfort by the addition of the Gore-Tex.
 This lack of comfort is mainly in the upper though, which may be an inconvenience for many runners.
-The shoe is still comfortable for the bottom of the foot because of all the cushioning in the shoe.
+The shoe is still comfortable in the bottom of the foot because of all the cushioning in the shoe.
 Depending on what your preference is for comfort, this may be something you want to consider as a runner if you’re looking at this shoe.

 The style of the Gel Pulse 7 GTX isn’t much different from the non-GTX model.
 It looks like a traditional road-running shoe.
 The only thing to complain about with the style of the shoe is that there isn’t much to choose from in terms of color options